dedupeio/dedupe/docs/Making-smart-comparisons.rst

 Blocking
 --------

-Duplicate records almost always share some*thing* in common.
+Duplicate records almost always share *something* in common.
 If we define groups of data that share something and only compare the records in that group, or *block*, then we can dramatically reduce the number of comparisons we will make.
-If define these blocks well, then we will make very few comparisons and still have confidence that will compare records that truly are duplicates.
+If we define these blocks well, then we will make very few comparisons and still have confidence that will compare records that truly are duplicates.